October 6

 Durango SRT 392

 Improvements to the exterior include the 20-inch hyper-black wheels and the optional SRT Black Package.
 This package allows you to choose gray and gloss-black accents on the exterior of the Durango.
 The package also affects the exhaust tips, mirror caps, badges, and wheels.
-Like the Citadel, you can upgrade the SRT 392 from the Alpine audio to the Harman Kardon audio to improve your sound quality and increase the number of speakers in the vehicle.
+Like the Citadel, you can upgrade the SRT 392 from Alpine audio to Harman Kardon audio to improve your sound quality and increase the number of speakers in the vehicle.

 Tags